 Reasonable assurances that nonpoint source reductions will be achieved for bacteria (E. coli) are described in Section 7 of the TMDL.
-The SFBRW TMDL implementation efforts will be achieved through federal, state and local action.
+The LSCW TMDL implementation efforts will be achieved through federal, state and local action.
 Federal funding, via the Section 319 grants program, can provide money to implement voluntary nonpoint source programs within the watershed.
-As stated earlier, the Washington County SWCD was awarded Indiana Section 319/205(j) grant monies to develop a comprehensive WMP.
+IDEM indicated that the Lawrence, Monroe or Jackson County SWCD are likely to pursue Indiana Section 319 grant monies to develop a comprehensive WMP for the watershed in the near future.
 It is anticipated that the WMP will focus on developing and installing BMPs (e.g., cover crop usage, tillage management, wetland restoration, etc.), working with local partners to identify potential partners and sites for BMP demonstration projects, and education and outreach efforts.